portworx/px-dev/README.md

 ![logo](http://i.imgur.com/l8JRhxg.jpg)

 # PX-Lite alpha

-PX-Lite aggregates the storage capacity of hard drives on your server and it clusters multiple servers for high availability.
+PX-Lite is elastic block storage for containers.
+Deploying PX-Lite on a server with Docker turns that server into a scale-out, storage node.
+Storage runs converged on the same server as compute, giving bare metal performance.

 As you develop and deploy your apps in containers, use PX-Lite for elastic storage capacity, managed performance, and high availability.

 ## Installation and Tutorials
 This guide walks through setting up PX-Lite.
 For the sake of illustration, our example uses Ubuntu on AWS, AWS Elastic Block Storage for storage devices, and a hosted etcd service from Compose.IO.
 As long as your configuration meets the [Deployment Requirements](https://github.com/portworx/px-lite/#requirements-and-limitations), you can use physical servers, another favorite public cloud, or virtual machines.